 Understanding all the mysteries behind the garments we wear makes a big difference in how we feel when we look at our closet or see ourselves in the mirror.
 When you're draping yourself in a luxurious satin, you'll feel all the more empowered knowing every detail behind its nuanced popularity.

-The short answer is also an easy answer: no. Polyester, a synthetic material, can be made in such a way that, when woven with a satin finish, mimics many of qualities that attract consumers to silk satin.
+The short answer is also an easy answer: no. Polyester, a synthetic material, can be made in such a way that, when woven with a satin finish, mimics many of qualities that attract consumers to satin silk.
 But, buyer-beware, this material isn’t breathable and won’t have the same wearability and durability as silk satin.
 It’s a great choice for costuming, however, since it only needs to look the part rather than be it in reality.

 Many people love choosing satin made from silk for sleeping because the natural fibers help protect our hair and skin while we sleep.
-Due to the way our hair moves against silk without the kind of friction that causes dryness and breakage, silk bonnets are a popular choice at night.
+Due to the way our hair moves against silk fabric without the kind of friction that causes dryness and breakage, silk bonnets are a popular choice at night.
 This is especially true for people who have curly hair that may be prone to more breakage than those with straight hair.

 Many pretenders try, but none can quite compare to high-quality silk that’s been woven with a satin finish.
-Those purists have a point when they say the only true satin is the kind made with silk — it is easy to claim it as a superior example of why this particular style of weaving is so prized and so popular.
+Those purists have a point when they say the only true satin is the kind made with silk - it is easy to claim it as a superior example of why this particular style of weaving is so prized and so popular.
 Accept nothing less!
-Unless your budget needs a break and you’ve found a high-quality blend that looks just as good as the 100% silk kind.
+Unless your budget needs a break and you’ve found a high-quality blend that looks just as good as the 100% silk fabric.

-All natural fibers will be more breathable than synthetic ones, so a silk satin will always feel cooler to wear than any other kind of satin, even ones that use a filament-style fiber.
+All natural fibers will be more breathable than synthetic ones, so a silk satin will always feel cooler to wear than any other kind of satin fabric, even ones that use a filament-style fiber.
 Chalk this up to the natural biological function of silk.
 Like wool for sheep, it’s meant to regulate temperature for a silkworm in its cocoon.